frederickm13/data-science/README.md

 ### PredictingNcaaMarchMadnessResults
 Predictive model to predict NCAA March Madness tournament results.

+*The dataset used in this analysis was obtained from a third-party resource.
+Please open the PredictingNcaaMarchMadnessResults folder to view acknowledgements citing the source of the dataset.*

 ### CsvSplitter
 Contains applications to split CSV files into a specified number of smaller files.